• Home

 Instructions

-• Heat the oil in a saute pan (or in your Instant Pot) over medium heat.
-Once hot add the cumin seeds, coriander seeds, and mustard seeds and saute until they become fragrant about 2 minutes.
+- Heat a saute pan over medium heat.
+Once hot add the cumin seeds, coriander seeds, and mustard seeds and toast until they become fragrant about 2 minutes.

-• Add all the cilantro-mint chutney ingredients to a small food processor and pulse until smooth.
-If there's not enough liquid add extra water as needed to get it to blend.
+- Add all the cilantro-mint chutney ingredients to a small food processor and pulse until smooth.

 Your photo shows chickpeas in it.
 Under one of the photos you say it has carrots, peas & chickpeas.
 BUT you don’t have chickpeas in the ingredients or instructions.
 Did you just toss in some pre-cooked or canned chickpeas?
 If so, at what point?